 Let’s face it, learning a language is challenging, and this is no different when it comes to learning French.
 It really is, because with language comes culture.
 A whole other way of life that’s different from your own.
 When speaking your native tongue, there are many things that come second nature that you seldom even consider, especially slang; words that are more common in speech than in writing.

-Besides a language retreat in France or private tutoring, it helps to hear the language being spoken in a local environment.
+Besides french tuition or private tutoring, it helps to hear the language being spoken in a local environment.
 Hearing what you’ve learnt in casual conversation proves way more beneficial.
 You need to be around people speaking the language.

 Unfortunately, a lot of you probably don’t spend time with French people daily.
 So, the next best thing would be podcasts.
 There are thousands of podcasts for French learners out there, all with different themes, discussing different topics.
 There are dedicated language podcasts as well as more general ones.

 I’ve put together a list of my favourite French Podcasts for you to listen to:

 They are a lesson based podcast and offer an amazing introduction to the language.
 Not suitable for outright beginners because the episodes are fully conducted in French, so it’s best to have prior knowledge.
 Transcripts of each lesson are available for download in PDF form.
 What’s great about them is that the lessons are based on everyday situations that you’d usually encounter in France.